Do I have to file for readmission?

-A readmission fee of $10 will be charged once your application has been processed and you have registered for the semester.
-It will be attached to your tuition bill.
-This fee is payable by check or money order.
+A readmission fee of $20 must be paid at the time of submission.
+This fee is payable by check or money order, if you submit via the mailing process.
 If the application is submitted in person, the Bursar's Office will accept cash.
 The fee is a nonrefundable processing fee and cannot be transferred to another semester once the application has been processed.

 I attended a different school during my absence from the college.
 How do I get the transfer credits on my record?

-An official transcript must be submitted for each college you attended during your absence to the Transfer Evaluation Office.
+An official transcript must be submitted for each college you attended during your absence to the Transfer Student Services Center.
 Omission of or inaccurate information may delay or affect your ability to transfer credits into Brooklyn College.
 Students who are returning with a GPA below 2.00 from another college may be denied transfer credits.

 I graduated from Brooklyn College and wish to return and take some additional courses.
 Do I readmit or do I have to submit a new application through the Admissions Office?

-Graduate students are required to submit a new application through the Office of Graduate Admissions and be reclassified.
+Undergraduate/Graduate students are required to submit a new application through the Office of Admissions and be reclassified.